garyexplains/examples/how_to_build_nvidia_jetson_gpu_cluster.md

 These instructions accompany the video TBD.

 # Hardware
 You will need at least two Jetson boards.
 The cheapest is the Jetson Nano 2GB at $59.
-You will need Ethernet (preferable Gigabit), and a hub/switch.
+You will need Ethernet (preferably Gigabit), and a hub/switch.
 For the initial setup, you will also need a monitor, keyboard, and mouse.
 But these aren't needed once the cluster is configured and running.

 https://developer.nvidia.com/embedded/jetson-nano-2gb-developer-kit